osilander/203.311/Week2/Week2.md

 ## Conclusion of the practical

-One last question: if you take the following characters from the first lines of code from the following short exercises, what three words do you end up with?  __Count only alphanumeric characters from the first to the last, and ignore spaces.__  Write your answer in the box opposite:
+One last question: if you take the following characters from the first lines of code from the following short exercises, what three words do you end up with?  __Count only alphabetical characters from the first to the last, and ignore spaces.__  Write your answer in the box opposite:

 > Exercise A:	character 3
 >